redmorningyoga/redmorningyoga.github.io/tabs/projects.md

       date: "Fridays 11:00-12:00 am"
       post: |
         These classes are about sharing space, movement, and good energy with your body and pup!

+        📍 Location: Bat and Ball Oval at Moore Park
+        🗓️ When: Every Friday from 11 am to 12 pm
+        💸 Cost: Free!
+Just bring a mat and a smile

         🐾 What to expect: